Fragile X Syndrome

 |---|---|

-| Organs | Brain is the primary organ affected, leading to intellectual disability and behavioral symptoms. |
+| Organs | Brain is the primary organ affected, with cognitive impairment, behavioral abnormalities, and neurodevelopmental delay. |

-| Testes may be enlarged (macroorchidism) in post-pubertal males with fragile X syndrome. | |
+Testes may be enlarged (macroorchidism) in post-pubertal males with Fragile X Syndrome. | |

-| Tissues | Brain tissue shows abnormal dendritic spine morphology characteristic of fragile X syndrome. |
+| Tissues | Brain tissue shows abnormal dendritic spine morphology associated with intellectual disability in Fragile X Syndrome. |

 | Cells | Neurons are affected by the loss of fragile X mental retardation protein leading to synaptic dysfunction. |